 Each PFI Scheme specifies the start dates for the contractor to begin the work as well as improvement dates for cyclical planned maintenance.
 The contractor makes the property, plant and equipment needed to provide the services available to the Council for the length of the contract.
 At the end of the contract the ownership of the property, plant and equipment passes to the Council at no extra charge.
-The management and maintenance contract with the contractor expires at the end of the PFI Scheme, the contractor does not have an automatic right to renew the contract for a further period but is entitled to re-tender for the contract.
-If the Council defaults on the terms, the contractor can terminate the PFI Scheme.
-The Council is entitled to terminate the contract if the contractor defaults.
+The management and maintenance contract with the contractor expires at the end of the PFI Scheme, the contractor does not have an automatic right to renew the contract for a further period but is entitled to re-tender for the council is entitled to terminate the contract if the contract of defaults.